 Accrual operating income has been adjusted for non-cash items including depreciation and amortization (D&A), impairments, inventory obsolescence expenses, stock based compensation and profit from sale of rental equipment.
 In addition, cash items capital expenditures (capex) and proceeds from sale of rental equipment for each period have been included.

 For instance, in 2017, GEOS reported an accrual operating loss of USD 54.3 m.
-Adding back USD 17.8 m of D&A, USD 5.3 m impairment of long lived assets, USD 21.5 m of inventory obsolescence expenses, USD 5.7 m of stock based compensation and deducting USD 1.6 m of capex and USD 9.1 m of profit from sale of rental equipment results into a cash operating loss of USD 15.2 m.
+Adjusting for USD 17.8 m of D&A, USD 5.3 m impairment of long lived assets, USD 21.5 m of inventory obsolescence expenses, USD 5.7 m of stock based compensation, USD 4.9 m proceeds from rental equipment and USD 1.6 m of capex and USD 9.1 m of profit from sale of rental equipment results into a cash operating loss of

 Is the company spending enough?